What the Sea Wants, the Sea Will Have

 What the Sea Wants, the Sea Will Have is the second album by Australian songwriter Sarah Blasko.
 The whole album can be listened to on Blasko's website.

 The first radio-only single from the album is entitled "{Explain}".
 The second single lifted from the album is "Always on this Line" and the third single is "Planet New Year".
 The single "Amazing Things" was the last single from the album.
 The album cover was photographed by Warwick Baker.
-The album was certified Gold, for 35,000 physical copies sold, in Australia in January 2007.

 At the J Award of 2006, the album was nominated for Australian Album of the Year.

 At the ARIA Music Awards of 2007, the album won the ARIA Award for Best Pop Release.